OwnYouLtd/docs/_docs/stakeholders.md

 Infrastructure Providers maintain the network, provide storage and compute services.
 Infrastructure (node) providers commit to providing network capacity.
 They specify the workloads and capabilities they support (storage, intelligence stack services etc) and they specify the traffic throughput supported.
 They are compensated for providing services with stablecoins and OwnYou tokens.

-To start with, some services will be managed by the OwnYou foundation.
-However, the goal is to migrate to a decentralised infrastructure as quickly as possible.
+To start with, some services will be managed by OwnYou Ltd. However, the goal is to migrate to a decentralised infrastructure as quickly as possible.
 There needs to be a balance between building enough infrastructure to assess product market fit, and moving steadily towards decentralised architecture.

 ### Developers